SeldonIO/seldon-core/examples/cicd/sig-mlops-jenkins-classic/README.md

 Note that this will cover a generic example.
 However, as we shall see, specialising this approach into any of our [three main use cases](#Use-cases) will be straightforward.

-We leverage [Jenkins Pipelines](https://jenkins.io/doc/book/pipeline/) in order to run our continous integration and delivery automation.
+We leverage [Jenkins Pipelines](https://jenkins.io/doc/book/pipeline/) in order to run our continuous integration and delivery automation.
 From a high-level point of view, the pipeline configuration will be responsible for:

 - Define a **replicable** test and build environment.